matthewarucan/Airbnb/README.md

 ### 💸 Rent Prices — Observed Effects

-📉 **Rent prices in high-Airbnb ZIP codes remained relatively flat** after the 2018 policy, while **low-Airbnb areas saw continued growth until a COVID-era decline in 2020**.
+📉 **Rent prices in high-Airbnb ZIP codes remained relatively flat**, while **low- and medium-Airbnb ZIPs continued to increase modestly until a COVID-related decline in 2020**.

-**Interpretation**:
+**Interpretation**
-The **Airbnb policy may have helped contain rent inflation** in high-activity areas by reducing short-term rental supply and keeping more housing stock available for long-term tenants.
+The **Airbnb policy may have helped contain rent inflation** in high-activity neighborhoods by limiting short-term rental conversions and increasing long-term rental supply.
+However, broader market forces — including the pandemic — likely influenced citywide trends in 2020.

 ---

 ### 🏠 Home Values — Observed Effects

-🏠 **Home values increased across all ZIP groups**, including those with high Airbnb activity.
+🏠 **Home values steadily increased across all ZIP groups**, with **no significant drop** in high-Airbnb areas following the 2018 regulation.

-**Interpretation**:
+**Interpretation**
-Despite Airbnb restrictions, **property values did not decline**, likely due to overall market trends or other macroeconomic factors.
-This suggests the policy didn’t have a suppressive effect on long-term investment demand in these neighborhoods.
+Despite Airbnb restrictions, **property values continued to appreciate**, suggesting sustained demand for homeownership.
+This implies the regulation **did not dampen long-term investment confidence**, and may have had limited effect on owner-occupied value dynamics.

 ---

 ### ✅ Conclusion

-- **Rent prices** in high-Airbnb ZIPs were **stabilized post-policy**, suggesting the regulation was effective in **alleviating rental pressure**.
+- **Rent prices** in high-Airbnb ZIPs showed signs of **post-policy stabilization**, while other areas continued to climb slightly before COVID-19 impacts.
-- **Home values** did **not suffer**, indicating the policy didn't deter long-term ownership interest.
+- **Home values** remained strong across all groups, indicating the regulation did **not deter investment or reduce property demand**.
-- The **Difference-in-Differences (DiD)** approach provided evidence that **policy timing correlated with a shift in rent trends** in the most affected neighborhoods.
+- The **Difference-in-Differences (DiD)** approach revealed a **moderation in rent trends** post-policy in the most Airbnb-affected neighborhoods.

-This analysis supports the idea that **targeted short-term rental regulations** can help stabilize rents **without harming long-term housing market confidence**.
+This suggests that **targeted short-term rental regulations** may help **alleviate rental pressures** without negatively affecting the **long-term housing market**.